 With an average class size of 21 students, you'll experience learning in small classes and receive personal attention.
 You'll have access to the latest technology in our instructional computer labs.
-Internships through our Cooperative Education programs allow you to gain valuable job skills, network with potential employers and learn more about your chosen career.
+Internships and Cooperative Education classes allow you to gain valuable job skills, network with potential employers and learn more about your chosen career.
 During the summer, you can see the world and earn credit through our fabulous Study Abroad programs.
 These are just a few of the outstanding academic programs you can explore.